MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 For compatibility with clients that require default transports, zone operators SHOULD ensure that at least one RR in each RRSet supports the default transports.

-Clients MUST include an `application_layer_protocol_negotiation` extension in their ClientHello with a ProtocolNameList that includes at least one ID from the ALPN set.
-Clients SHOULD also include any other values that they are willing to negotiate on that connection.
-For example, if the ALPN set only contains "http/1.1", the client could include "http/1.1" and "h2" in the ProtocolNameList.

-Once the client has formulated the ClientHello, protocol negotiation on that connection proceeds as specified in {{!ALPN}}, without regard to the SVCB ALPN set.
-To preserve the security guarantees of this process, clients MUST consolidate all compatible ALPN IDs into a single ClientHello.

 ## "port"